ThomasForselius/project-1/README.md

 ![Nav Bar Desktop](https://thomasforselius.github.io/project-1/images/menu_desktop.png)

-## _Mobile version_ - When clicked on 'Menu' the pop-down menu will appear with blurred background
+## _Mobile version_
+  - When clicked on 'Menu' the pop-down menu will appear with blurred background
+  - This menu has the attribute 'Sticky' , so it is always at thte top of the screen

 ![Nav Bar mobile - closed](https://thomasforselius.github.io/project-1/images/menu_mobile.png)